rodrigomm92/rossmann_forecast_sales/README.md

 # 3.0 - Solution Strategy

-The development of the solution followed the CRISP-DM/DS methodology, with some minor changes (since we are not building a ML model in this project):
+The development of the solution followed the CRISP-DM/DS methodology:

 1. **Business problem:** Predict the future sales from every Rossmann store, in order to properly invest the company resources;